We travelled across Ha Long Bay on the Cat Ba Island Ferry to Cat Ba Island, which is way cheaper than any local private boats or day trips.

 After staying the night in an interesting, by which I mean slightly seedy, hotel near Ha Long Bay we set out to get over to Cat Ba Island as cheaply as possible.

-We walked the nearly 6 km from our hotel, over the Tuần Châu bridge and to the ferry terminal with our backpacks on.
+We walked nearly 6 km from our hotel, over the Tuần Châu bridge and to the ferry terminal with our backpacks on.

-It was slightly sweaty at times but we stopped at a spooky hotel, which appeared to have no guests, for a cup of tea about half way.
+It was slightly sweaty at times but we stopped at a spooky hotel, which appeared to have no guests, for a cup of tea about halfway.
 It reminded us a little too much of The Shining but we survived our visit regardless!

 To save the sweat and tea you can just get a taxi over from Ha Long Bay, but this a very touristy place so be sure they turn the meter on before you set off to avoid a high fixed price.